lido936s/glpi_vagrant/README.md

 Notez que cet exemple utilise une machine virtuelle CentOS 7 avec Apache et MySQL.
 Vous pouvez ajuster le fichier Vagrantfile en fonction de vos préférences en termes de système d'exploitation et de serveur web.

 source : https://github.com/glpi-project/

+Configure LDAP for GLPI :

+Configure LDAP for GLPI.
+GLPI supports various LDAP servers, including OpenLDAP and Active Directory.
+You will need to configure the LDAP settings in the GLPI configuration file.
+The configuration file is usually located at /etc/glpi/config.php.
+Here are the general steps to configure LDAP in GLPI Open the config.php file in a text editor.
+Locate the section that starts with $config["ldap_enabled"].
+Set $config["ldap_enabled"] to true.
+Configure the LDAP server settings such as host, port, base DN, and authentication details.
+Set up the GLPI database.
+GLPI requires a MySQL or MariaDB database to store its data.
+You will need to create a database and user for GLPI, and configure the database connection settings in the config.php file.